Skip to content

 Our senior gender expert Juana Vera-Delgado also facilitated training meetings on an Organizational Gender Action Plan in Colombia, as part of our commitment as Gender Technical Partners with the Green Livelihood Alliance (GLA) programme.

 We are thrilled to announce that our Extractive Industries, Tourism and Infrastructure (ETI) campaign has a new coordinator: Kwami Kpondzo of FoE-Togo.
-He took over from Andrey Laletin of FSF-Russia, who coordinated the campaign since its establishment in 2018.
 He has recently taken up the coordination of a new GFC project on supporting gender-just and community-based forest conservation in Central Asia.
 We also have a new volunteer on the ETI Team, Jasper Stevens, and you will hear more from him in the coming weeks.

 In recent months, three of our staff members have gone on to new opportunities: biomass campaigner and publications coordinator Oli Munnion, gender justice campaign coordinator Jeanette Sequeira, and Sebas Mak of the finance team.
 Their passion and hard work have had a permanent positive impact on GFC.
 We thank them for all their support, and wish them the very best!